hbctraining/scRNA-seq/lessons/07_SC_clustering_cells_SCT.md

 Idents(object = seurat_integrated) <- "integrated_snn_res.0.8"
 ```

 To visualize the cell clusters, there are a few different dimensionality reduction techniques that can be helpful.
-The most popular methods include t-distributed stochastic neighbor embedding (t-SNE) and Uniform Manifold Approximation and Projection (UMAP) techniques.
+The most popular methods include [t-distributed stochastic neighbor embedding (t-SNE)](https://kb.10xgenomics.com/hc/en-us/articles/217265066-What-is-t-Distributed-Stochastic-Neighbor-Embedding-t-SNE-) and [Uniform Manifold Approximation and Projection (UMAP)](https://umap-learn.readthedocs.io/en/latest/index.html) techniques.

 Both methods aim to place cells with similar local neighborhoods in high-dimensional space together in low-dimensional space.
-These methods will require you to input number of PCA dimentions to use for the visualization, we suggest using the same number of PCs as input to the clustering analysis. **Note that distance between clusters in the t-SNE plot does not represent degree of similarity between clusters, whereas in the UMAP plot it does**.
-Here, we will proceed with the UMAP method for visualizing the clusters.
+These methods will require you to input number of PCA dimentions to use for the visualization, we suggest using the same number of PCs as input to the clustering analysis.
+Here, we will proceed with the [UMAP method](https://umap-learn.readthedocs.io/en/latest/how_umap_works.html) for visualizing the clusters.

 ```r
 # Calculation of UMAP